mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/02-feature-requirements.md

 title: 02.
 Feature Requirements
 description:
 published: true
-date: 2022-02-17T03:50:54.958Z
+date: 2022-02-18T19:35:54.562Z
 tags:
 editor: markdown
 dateCreated: 2022-01-24T23:01:08.734Z
 ---

-For the initial proof-of-concept version of Queries and Views, we'll need the following features:
+To work with **Queries** and **Views** in Mathesar, we'll need to support the following functionality:

 ## Query Builder
-Mathesar should support a visual query builder to allow users to construct complex SQL`SELECT` queries.
+Mathesar should support a visual query builder to allow users to construct **Queries**.
 The query builder should be accessible from anywhere in Mathesar and should not be tied to a single table or view.

 The query builder should allow users to:
 - Construct a query by selecting: